paymantatar/RabbitMQA2ZSample/README.md

 Understanding RabbitMQ
 Messaging is crucial in the world of distributed systems and scalable applications for allowing communication between diverse parts and services.
 Open-source message broker RabbitMQ has become a potent tool in this field.

-### Key Concepts in RabbitMQ
+## Key Concepts in RabbitMQ

 To understand RabbitMQ fully, it’s essential to grasp several key concepts:

-Message: Messages are units of data that are sent from a producer (sender) to a consumer (receiver) via RabbitMQ.
+### Message: Messages are units of data that are sent from a producer (sender) to a consumer (receiver) via RabbitMQ.
 They contain information that components need to communicate.
-Producer: A producer is a component that sends messages to RabbitMQ.
+### Producer: A producer is a component that sends messages to RabbitMQ.
 Producers generate messages and dispatch them to the message broker.
-Consumer: A consumer is a component that receives and processes messages from RabbitMQ.
+### Consumer: A consumer is a component that receives and processes messages from RabbitMQ.
 Consumers subscribe to queues and wait for messages to arrive.
-Queue: A queue is a data structure in RabbitMQ where messages are stored.
+### Queue: A queue is a data structure in RabbitMQ where messages are stored.
 Queues act as buffers between producers and consumers.
 Messages are placed in a queue by producers and retrieved by consumers.
-Exchange: An exchange is an entity in RabbitMQ that determines how messages are routed to queues.
+### Exchange: An exchange is an entity in RabbitMQ that determines how messages are routed to queues.
 Exchanges receive messages from producers and route them to the appropriate queue(s) based on predefined rules.
-Binding: A binding is a rule that connects an exchange to a queue.
+### Binding: A binding is a rule that connects an exchange to a queue.
 It specifies which queue(s) will receive messages from a particular exchange.
-Routing Key: In some messaging patterns, messages are routed to queues based on a routing key.
+### Routing Key: In some messaging patterns, messages are routed to queues based on a routing key.
 The routing key is a property of the message that is used by exchanges to determine the destination queue(s).
-Publisher-Subscriber Pattern: RabbitMQ supports the publisher-subscriber pattern, where multiple consumers can subscribe to the same queue and receive copies of the messages.
+### Publisher-Subscriber Pattern: RabbitMQ supports the publisher-subscriber pattern, where multiple consumers can subscribe to the same queue and receive copies of the messages.
 This is useful for implementing broadcasting and fan-out scenarios.
+### DeadLetterQue:
+Messages from a queue can be "dead-lettered", which means these messages are republished to an exchange when any of the following four events occur.

+The message is negatively acknowledged by a consumer using basic.reject or basic.nack with requeue parameter set to false, or The message expires due to per-message TTL, or
+The message is dropped because its queue exceeded a length limit, or The message is returned more times to a quorum queue than the delivery-limit.
 RabbitMQ is a versatile and trustworthy message broker that streamlines communication between distributed systems.
 By offering asynchronous, decoupled messaging, RabbitMQ aids programmers in creating scalable, responsive, and fault-tolerant applications.
 We’ll go over setting up RabbitMQ and exploiting its capabilities to create scalable ASP.NET Core apps in the sections that follow.
+### LazyQue:
+A "lazy queue" is a classic queue which is running in lazy mode.
+When the "lazy" queue mode is set, messages in classic queues are moved to disk as early as practically possible.
+These messages are loaded into RAM only when they are requested by consumers.